 A few weeks ago, my roommate and I asked each other a set of questions.
 It began simple enough, with thirty-six inquiries concerning our heritage, families, and values.
 But a few minutes in, we began disclosing our greatest fears, what we like and don't like about ourselves, and how we view our relationships with our mothers (very secure, in case you were wondering).
 I have known said friend for quite some time, and I was certain I would know her answers before she spoke them.
-However, throughout this exercise, meaningful revelations were disclosed.
+However, throughout the exercise, meaningful revelations were disclosed in a way I never predicted.
 This experience compelled me to start thinking critically about how revealing confidential information to another, or the process of self-disclosure, impacts relationships.

 Self-disclosure is kind of like a funnel, beginning with more superficial questions and gradually narrowing into personal topics.
 This style of communication is typical of the social penetration theory, which holds that strangers begin discussing more superficial, impersonal topics, such as "Where are you from?" before dipping into meaningful conversation.
 If the small talk is satisfying, acquaintances will gradually reveal more personal information.
 Conversation begins to increase in breadth (a wide array of topics are discussed) and depth (personal significance attached to topics).
 In this way, self-disclosure begets familiarity and even fondness.
 When we divulge intimate information to another, we are more inclined to like this person.
-Although you might be thinking that we are likely to reveal personal information to those we like or attracted to, in fact, this can work the opposite way.
-We like others more because we have self-disclosed to them.
+Although you might be thinking that we are likely to reveal personal information to those we like or are attracted to, in fact, the opposite can also occur: We grow to like others because we have self-disclosed to them.